-Continue reading “Lincoln Child explores weird corners of science in ‘The Forgotten Room’”
+Continue reading “Lincoln Child explores weird corners of science in ‘The Forgotten Room’ (Book review)”

 For their 14th Pendergast novel, Douglas Preston and Lincoln Child do more than merely pay lip service to the evocative location that put them on the map with “Relic” nearly two decades ago.
 Margo Green, haunted by the events of “Relic” and “Reliquary” – and even more so, “Dance of Death” — is once again stalked through the bowels of the New York Museum of Natural History in “Blue Labyrinth” (November 2014, hardcover).

-Continue reading “‘Blue Labyrinth’ blends classic museum horror with fascinating new locales”
+Continue reading “‘Blue Labyrinth’ blends classic museum horror with fascinating new locales (Book review)”

 I’ll probably always be more partial toward the mystery-oriented Pendergast series than the action-leaning Gideon Crew series, but Douglas Preston and Lincoln Child step up their game in a big way with the third Crew entry, “The Lost Island” (August, hardcover).
 And it looks like there’s more good stuff to come in this series.

-Continue reading “Gideon Crew series kicks into high gear with ‘The Lost Island’”
+Continue reading “Gideon Crew series kicks into high gear with ‘The Lost Island’ (Book review)”

 It’s 2014, which means we’ve long since passed the theoretical Judgment Day when Skynet gains intelligence (1997, in “The Terminator”) and the year when supercomputer HAL 9000 turns on Dave Bowman in interplanetary space (2001, in “2001: A Space Odyssey”).
 Heck, it’s been a full 10 years since Lincoln Child wrote about a computer-controlled building run amok in his novel “Death Match” (which itself was a riff on the 1993 “X-Files” episode “Ghost in the Machine”).

-Continue reading “With great artificial intelligence comes great responsibility in Preston’s ‘The Kraken Project’”
+Continue reading “With great artificial intelligence comes great responsibility in Preston’s ‘The Kraken Project’ (Book review)”